Code-Institute-Submissions/milestone-project-98/README.md

 2. To be able to understand what makes the cafe unique and why I should want to eat there.

    - The why eat with us section is clearly highlighted on the home page.
-   - Here there is information on four aspects of the cafe that differentiate it from its comptitiors.
+   - Here there is information on what differentiates the cafe from its comptitiors.

 3. To be able to view the offers the cafe currently has on.